Leaves in gutters could be damaging Kirklees flats

 “The roof and the eaves get sodden and it is causing so much damage that one of my neighbours had rain water coming through into her bedroom,” said Amanda.

-“Parts of the eaves have rotten and bits of the wood have fallen in my garden.
+“Parts of the eaves have rotted and bits of the wood have fallen in my garden.
 If they leave it any longer, the eaves will fall off.”

 She said the garden was soaking wet even on days when it did not rain as water poured from the overflowing gutters.